octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ##### Migrating several contracts

 A migration can deploy several contracts at the same time.
 This is useful when the migration data have to be used for the deployment of another contract.
 Below, is an example with two contracts.
-The second contract needs to call on the first and with its address.
+The second contract needs to have the address of the first contract in its initial storage.

 ```js
 var firstContract = artifacts.require("firstContract");